PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 11:51:05
+Last updated: 2024-04-06 11:51:38
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: What I find interesting, is how so many supervillains are scientistsIf the world doesn't respect me, I might change sides. - Sheldon